elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 - Block level elements / Float elements that are not inside Flex items or containers will have a black solid border.

 # Hints

+There may be minor details about this assignment that we haven't covered in class.
+This is by design.
+These details are minor and can be easily found through resources such as Google search (e.g., 'CSS rounded corners').
+Professional developers in real-life constantly rely on external resources even for tasks they've been doing for years.

+There are many ways to tackle a project like this, and it can be overwhelming to look at a blank HTML document and not know where to start.
+Suggestion: take it one component at a time :^)

+For the component you’re working on, begin by getting all the content onto the page before beginning to style it.
+In other words, do the HTML and then do the CSS.

+Do not worry about making your project look nice on a mobile device, or even at different zoom levels.
+We’ll learn how to deal with that later.

+The “LOGO” box in the top left corner of the webpage should be an `.svg` image.
+You should find an svg that seems representative of the content of your webpage.
+[This website](https://feathericons.com/) can be a good starting point to help you get started :)